 How do I request a visit to the National Museum of Rural Life?

 Schools can choose to visit the museum as:

 Please select your preferred option when completing the booking request form.

-What can my class see and do during a visit to National Museum of Rural Life?
+What can my class see and do during their visit?